turingschool/curriculum/source/level_1/jsattend.markdown

 ### Step 0: Framework & Goals

-First, I wrote a barebones letter using HTML and named it `form_letter.html`.
-Open up that html file in another window so you'll see what it should look like.
-I also created a directory called `form_letters` inside my project's directory.
+First, download the HTML form letter here: [/assets/jsattend/form_letter.html](form_letter.html)

+Open that HTML file in your editor and check out the structure.
+You'll see markers like `#first_name` which we can use to fill in the attendee's details.

+#### Adding the Method

 Next, add a method to your `JSAttend` class like this:

 ```ruby
   def create_form_letters